William Watts (East India Company official)

 William Watts (c.
 1722 – 4 August 1764) was a British official with the East India Company.
-He was involved in the overthrow of the last independent ruler of Bengal, leading directly to the consolidation of Company rule in India and his own personal enrichment.
+He was involved in the overthrow of the last independent ruler of Bengal, leading directly to the consolidation of Company rule in Bengal and his own personal enrichment.
 Through his wife Begum Johnson, he had notable descendants, including a Prime Minister of the United Kingdom.

 Early life and marriage

 Watts was born about 1722, a son of William Watts of London, an academy master (teacher), and his first wife Mary Hills.

 On 24 March 1749 in Calcutta, William married Frances Altham, née Croke (10 April [1725] 1728 – 3 February 1812), a well-connected widow.
 She is known to history as Begum Johnson and lived most of her remarkably long life in Calcutta, which in 1772 became the de facto capital of British India.
 This connected William Watts to the Governors of Fort St. David and of Calcutta.